P-p-H-d/mlib/README.md

         (INIT(API_0(mpz_init)), SET(API_0(mpz_set)), INIT_SET(API_0(mpz_init_set)), CLEAR(API_0(mpz_clear)))

-An operator OP can be defined, ommited or disabled:
+An operator OP can be defined, omitted or disabled:

 * ( OP(f) ): the function f is the method of the operator OP
 * ( ): the operator NEW OP omitted, and the default global operation for OP is used.